lynxthecat/process_video_recording/README.md

 The script then extracts and encodes the video segment and once completed places the extracted video segment in the parent recording directory, creates a folder with the recording date in the parent recording directory, and places the original video files into that folder with the recording date.

 *Multiple processing directories (e.g. Primary Queue, Secondary Queue, etc.) can be conveniently created for parallel processing of multiple sets of video files at once.
-In this case one copy of the script should be placed inside each of processing directory.
+In this case, one copy of the script should be placed inside each of processing directory.